Is manuka honey the world's best honey or is it a marketing scam?

 If your answer to the above three questions is yes, then go ahead and buy it.
 You'll be fine!

-We do not sell manuka honey because we only specialise in raw honey from Latin America.
+We do not sell manuka honey because we only specialise in raw organic honey from Latin America.

 We sell two active honeys: the 20+ Active Raw Organic Coffee Bean Honey from Mexico and the 10+ Active Orange Blossom Honey from Mexico.
 Both have been independently tested in a laboratory and found to have similar or better peroxide antibacterial activity to manuka honey.